moxystudio/next-with-moxy/docusaurus/docs/recipes/splash-screen.md

 };
 ```

+> ⚠️ You may need to adjust the tests for the `<MainLayout />` component to account fo the splash screen.

 ### 6. Finally, use it in a page

 Assuming you integrated the splash screen into the `<MainLayout />` as exemplified above, you could then use `withLayout` to set the layout's `splashPromise` prop directly from a page.
 Here's an example of the `<Home />` page defining a fake `splashPromise` that resolves in 5 seconds: